• Skip to primary navigation

 Notes

-• You wash and dry the curry leaves well ahead and make sure you roast the curry leaves until they are crisp.
+• You wash and dry the curry leaves well ahead, and make sure to roast them until they are crisp.

 • Adjust salt and spice as per your preference.